Welcome

 A cultural adaptation/enhancement of Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
 This clinical training is offered to licensed clinicians who are employed by tribes, IHS, BIE, local tribal/public schools on or near reservations or tribal jurisdictions, or non-profit organizations working in Indian Country and serving tribal children and their families with trauma exposure.

 The clinical training will be hosted on the campus of The University of Oklahoma Health Science Center located in Oklahoma City.
-This training is scheduled for July 30th - August 2nd, 2024.
+This training is scheduled for July 30th - August 2nd, 2025.
 Registration fee for this training is $4000 per trainee.
-All travel costs are the responsible of the individual or their agency.
+All travel costs are the responsibility of the individual or their agency.
 We do recommend a hotel since we provide local transportation to and from training site.

 To be eligible for Project Making Medicine training you must meet the following requirements: